naathyn/Ampersand/README.md

 # Specified Linux Distros

-__Note__: `server_guard.sh` specifies `gnome-terminal` as the terminal, therefore `. populate` usage is really limited when it comes to compatibility.
-If you are running a Linux distrobution with the Gnome desktop, it should be fine.
+__Note__: `server_guard.sh` specifies `gnome-terminal`, therefore `. populate` usage is really limited when it comes to compatibility.
+If you are running a Linux distrobution with said-terminal, it should be fine.
 Otherwise, I wouldn't waste my time.

     $ git clone git@github.com:naathyn/Ampersand.git amp
     $ cd amp